build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 }
 ```

-The sample application is using the Amplify API class to make API gateway requests.
+The sample application is using the Amplify **API** class to make API Gateway requests.
 The Amplify SDK will automatically update your requests with the **Authorization** header for your Amazon Cognito signed in user.
 If you open the Network tab for Chrome Developer Tools and select the /Prod/cart request, you will see that your request now includes an Authorization header:

 ![Chrome Developer Tools: View Header and Authorization](images/chrome-developer-tools-network-view-header-auth-cookie.png)